Naoki Hyakuta

+Early life

+Hyakuta was born in Higashiyodogawa-ku, Osaka Prefecture, on February 23, 1956.
+When he was a student at Doshisha University, Hyakuta repeatedly appeared on a dating game show.
+After dropping out of university after five years, Hyakuta became a screenwriter.

 The Eternal Zero

 In 2006 Hyakuta's novel The Eternal Zero was published.
 It became a best-seller, with four million copies sold.
 It was made into a popular 2013 movie.
 The novel was criticised by Studio Ghibli director Hayao Miyazaki as being "a pack of lies" about World War II, leading to Hyakuta speculating that Miyazaki was not "right in the head".

 Hyakuta met Kiyoaki Kawanami, Commander of the 9th Air Wing, Air Self-Defense Force (on 29 October 2017).

 Hyakuta visited Naha Airbase, Air Self-Defense Force (on 29 October 2017).

 As NHK governor

 In 2013, Hyakuta was selected by Shinzō Abe as one of 12 members of the board of governors of Japan's national broadcaster NHK.
 This came after the re-election of the Liberal Democratic Party (LDP) led by Abe.
 Hyakuta had supported in his bid to re-assume leadership of the LDP the previous year.
 The selection of Hyakuta as an NHK governor caused some criticism, but the diet approved Hyakuta's appointment in November 2013.
 His historical views denying the Nanjing Massacre sparked extended controversy after his speech in support of Toshio Tamogami's bid for the Tokyo governorship in 2014 bought renewed attention to his rightist views.
 He resigned as a governor in 2015.